Casting Art to the Net

 Signs, Space and Hope...

-This website reflects me and what I realize about God and Satan.
+This website reflects what I realize about God and Satan.
 Nothing is more inspiring than God's love.
-Nothing is more disastrous than succumbing
+Nothing is more disastrous than succumbing to the

 When we pursue God, we learn that He is, and always has been, walking with us.
-He loves us more than we can fully grasp!
-He is infinitely communicating with us but we mostly choose to ignore Him.
+He loves us more than we can fully understand!
+He is infinitely communicating with us, but we mostly choose to ignore Him.
 (How great and patient is God!)
 We get caught up in the daily grind of dealing with life’s stresses and shut Him out.
-And we sometimes take the miracles of our surroundings for granted.
+And we sometimes take the miracle of our surroundings for granted.

 God understands us better than we understand ourselves.
 But God does not have infinite patience.
 He has benevolent